NicholasMcRae/CollegeProjects/README.md

 CollegeProjects
 ===============

-Some examples of the work I've done in the later semesters of Fanshawe CPA
+Some examples of the work I did in the second half of Fanshawe CPA

 C++ projects
 ============